HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 * Make the stats into the black smith ability
 * Change the new enchantments to blacksmith/mage
 * Change some classes to mini classes
 * Regen only out of combat
+* make custom music into disks

 # SUGGESTIONS
         Custom damage